SOC 2

 You can use this framework to help you prepare for audits.
 This framework includes a prebuilt collection of controls with descriptions and testing procedures.
 These controls are grouped into control sets according to SOC 2 requirements.
 You can also customize this framework and its controls to support internal audits with specific requirements.

 Using the framework as a starting point, you can create an Audit Manager assessment and start collecting evidence that’s relevant for your audit.
 After you create an assessment, Audit Manager starts to assess your AWS resources.
 It does this based on the controls that are defined in the framework.
-When it's time for an audit, you—or a delegate of your choice—can review the collected evidence and then add it to an assessment report.
-You can use this assessment report to show that your controls are working as intended.
+When it's time for an audit, you—or a delegate of your choice—can review the evidence that Audit Manager collected.
+Either, you can browse the evidence folders in your assessment and choose which evidence you want to include in your assessment report.
+Or, if you enabled evidence finder, you can search for specific evidence and export it in CSV format, or create an assessment report from your search results.
+Either way, you can use this assessment report to show that your controls are working as intended.

 The framework details are as follows: